Cambodian campaign: Aftermath

-General Abrams was frustrated with the invasion, saying: "We need to go west from where we are, we need to go north and east from where we are.
+Abrams was frustrated with the invasion, saying: "We need to go west from where we are, we need to go north and east from where we are.
 And we need to do it now.
 It's moving and-goddam, goddam".
 When one officer asked "Time to exploit?", Abrams replied: "Christ!
 It's so clear.
-Don't them pick up the pieces.
+Don't let them pick up the pieces.
 Don't let them pick up the pieces.
 Just like the Germans.
 You give them 36 hours and, goddam it, you've got to start the war all over again".

 As foreseen by Laird, fallout from the incursion was quick in coming on the campuses of America's universities, as protests erupted against what was perceived as an expansion of the conflict into yet another country.
 On 4 May the unrest escalated to violence when Ohio National Guardsmen shot and killed four unarmed students (two of whom were not protesters) during the Kent State shootings.
 Two days later, at the University at Buffalo, police wounded four more demonstrators.
 On 15 May city and state police killed two and wounded twelve at Jackson State College in Jackson, Mississippi.

 Earlier, on 8 May 100,000 protesters had gathered in Washington and another 150,000 in San Francisco on only ten days notice.
 Nationwide, 30 ROTC buildings went up in flames or were bombed while 26 schools witnessed violent clashes between students and police.
 National Guard units were mobilized on 21 campuses in 16 states.
 The student strike spread nationwide, involving more than four million students and 450 universities, colleges and high schools in mostly peaceful protests and walkouts.

 Simultaneously, public opinion polls during the second week of May showed that 50 percent of the American public approved of Nixon's actions.
 Fifty-eight percent blamed the students for what had occurred at Kent State.
 On both sides, emotions ran high.
 In one instance, in New York City on 8 May, pro-administration construction workers rioted and attacked demonstrating students.
 Such violence, however, was an aberration.
 Most demonstrations, both pro- and anti-war, were peaceful.
 On 20 May 100,000 construction workers, tradesmen, and office workers marched peacefully through New York City in support of Nixon's policies.